Melt & Pour Soap Making for Beginners

 4. To melt the soap base, you may either use a microwave oven or a double boiler.

-- To melt your soap in a microwave, you will need a heat safe container or beaker.
-You can cut your soap base into small cubes, place it in the heat safe container and melt it in the microwave for 60 second intervals.
+- To melt your soap in a microwave, you will need a heat-safe container or beaker.
+You can cut your soap base into small cubes, place it in a heat-safe container, and melt it in the microwave for 60-second intervals.
 Take it out of the oven, stir it well and if not melted fully, you can put it back in for another 30 seconds.

 The melting point of the base in the microwave is 60 to 70 degrees Celsius which we can achieve by melting 100 grams base for 60 seconds at medium to high intensity.

 - To melt your soap in a double boiler, you will need a readymade double boiler or make a double boiler by placing a wide saucepan half filled with water on a gas stove and immersing a second pan in that water filled with chunks of soap.
 Keep stirring it till it melts completely.

 The melting point of the base in a double boiler is 50 to 60 degrees Celsius which we achieve by melting 100 grams base for 3 to 5 minutes at high flame through indirect heating.

 5. Add color to soap: Adding color to your soap is optional, and if you choose to do so, make sure the color is cosmetic grade and skin-safe.
 There are many ways in which you can color your soaps.
 You can either use